software-things/form-carter/CONTRIBUTING.md

 - Provide short description of an encountered problem,
 - If it's possible give us technical details of your backend and frontend environment,
 - If there is any error message remember to copypaste it into new issue,
-- You can attach a screenshot to make issue more clearly.
+- You can attach a screenshot to make issue more clear.

 ### Code contribution and pull requests